kris876c/kris876c.github.io/about.md

 ### Om mig

+Jeg er i gang med mit fjerde semester som datamatiker, og denne hjemmeside viser min portfølje og kompetenser indenfor programmering.
-A place to include any other types of information that you'd like to include about yourself.
+//A place to include any other types of information that you'd like to include about yourself.

 ### Kontakt info